cjleggett/web-grading/README.md

 * Purpose: Clears out and remakes migrations, then creates three users with simple usernames/passwords so the grader does not have to create users using the register page.
 No superuser is created here, as admin setup is not a requirement.
 * Usage: It is assumed that within `<directory_name>`, there is a `manage.py` file and an app called `mail`.
 It is also assumed that both files in the `mail` directory (`mail.py` and `createusers.py`) are included in the directory in which the command is run.
+* Note: Here the username must be the same as the email

 ```bash
 python mail.py <directory_name>